TRANSFORMING STRANGERS INTO NEIGHBORS

-The League of Creative Interventionists creates unique public art installations that inspire communities to reimagine the social and physical landscapes of their cities and prompt curiosity, creativity, and connection.
+The League of Creative Interventionists works with communities to reimagine the social and physical landscapes of their cities and prompt curiosity, creativity, and connection.
 Check out our recent and past projects to learn more.

-The League has chapters around the US and worldwide are led by passionate, talented and engaged leaders dedicated to inciting positive change in their communities through group artistic interventions.
+Our League chapters around the US and worldwide are led by passionate, talented and engaged leaders dedicated to inciting positive change in their communities through collaboratively designed artistic interventions.

 Hunter Franks is the founder and Artistic Director of the League of Creative Interventionists.
 His participatory projects create shared spaces and experiences that break down social barriers and catalyze connections between people and communities.